artic-network/civet/README.md

 Full usage:
 ```
+civet: Cluster Investivation & Virus Epidemiology Tool

 positional arguments:
-  query                 Input csv file with minimally "name" as a column header.
+  query                 Input csv file with minimally `name` as a column
-                        Can include additional fields to be incorporated into the
+                        header.
+Can include additional fields to be
-                        analysis, e.g. sample_date
+                        incorporated into the analysis, e.g. `sample_date`

 optional arguments:
   -h, --help            show this help message and exit
   --fasta FASTA         Optional fasta query.
-  --remote              Remotely access lineage trees from CLIMB (note read
+  --remote              Remotely access lineage trees from CLIMB, need to
-                        access required)
+                        supply --your-user-name
-  -uun UUN, --your-user-name UUN
+  -uun UUN,
+  --your-user-name UUN.
 Your CLIMB COG-UK username.
 Required if running with
                         --remote flag
+  -o OUTDIR,
-  -o OUTDIR, --outdir OUTDIR
+  --outdir OUTDIR
                         Output directory.
 Default: current working directory
   --datadir DATADIR     Data directory.
-Default with --remote flag will
+Default with --remote flag will rsync
-                        rsync COG_UK data from CLIMB.
+                        COG_UK data from CLIMB.
+  --delay-tree-collapse
+                        Wait until after iqtree runs to collapse the
+                        polytomies.
+NOTE: This may result in large trees that
+                        take quite a while to run.
   -n, --dry-run         Go through the motions but don't actually run
   -f, --force           Overwrite all output
   -t THREADS, --threads THREADS